connectivecpp/shared-buffer/README.md

 ## Example Dependencies

-The example applications use the Connective C++ `utility_rack` reference counted buffer classes.
-Specific version (or branch) specs for the dependency are in the [example/CMakeLists.txt](example/CMakeLists.txt) file, look for the `CPMAddPackage` command.
+The example applications use the Connective C++ `utility_rack` reference counted buffer classes and `binary_serialize` functions.
+Specific version (or branch) specs for the dependencies are in the [example/CMakeLists.txt](example/CMakeLists.txt) file, look for the `CPMAddPackage` commands.

 ## Build and Run Unit Tests